1 Chronicles 22:1-23:32, Romans 3:9-31, Psalms 12:1-8, Proverbs 19:13-14

-If you want to partner with the Daily Audio Bible, you can do that at dailyaudiobible.com.
-There is a link.
-It lives on the homepage.
-Thank you profoundly for those of you who have clicked that link over the years.
-Thank you for your partnership as we move through the summertime.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is P.O.
-Box 1996, Spring Hll, Tennessee, 37174.
+If you want to partner with the Daily Audio Bible you can do that dailyaudiobible.com.
+There is a link on the homepage, and I thank you humbly, deeply for your partnership as we move through the summertime.
+Appreciate…appreciate your partnership so much.
+So, there’s a link on the homepage.
+If you’re using the app you can press the Give button in the upper right-hand corner or the mailing address, if you prefer, is PO Box 1996 Spring Hill Tennessee 37174.